aushetty/Company-Bankruptcy-Prediction/README.md

 # Company-Bankruptcy-Prediction
 Historical data about given companies based on the  details of various markers and financial ratios of entities.
-Data includes 64 attributes with various features of historical data such as liabilities , profits , assets , loss and gains of the company
+Data includes 64 attributes with various features of historical data such as liabilities , profits , assets , loss and gains of the company.

 What approach was used:
 Understanding the data
 Division of data into train and validation